abkfenris/gage-particle/README.md

 - Manage cellular/wifi connections in `NetworkManager`
 - Get it in the field for testing
 - Figure out how to sleep the system and for how long
+- ~~Track battery state.~~
+- If there are too many keys the publish gets truncated